edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 gp_log_backend_memory_contexts( sess_id integer, contentId integer )
 ```

-where `sess_id` is the Cloudberry Database identifier assigned to the session (typically obtained from the `pg_stat_activity` view), and `contentID` in the second signature identifies the segment instance of interest.
+where `sess_id` is the Apache Cloudberry identifier assigned to the session (typically obtained from the `pg_stat_activity` view), and `contentID` in the second signature identifies the segment instance of interest.

-When you invoke `gp_log_backend_memory_contexts()` on the Cloudberry Database coordinator host, it invokes `pg_log_backend_memory_contexts()` on the individual segments, which in turn triggers a memory usage dump to each segment log.
+When you invoke `gp_log_backend_memory_contexts()` on the Apache Cloudberry coordinator host, it invokes `pg_log_backend_memory_contexts()` on the individual segments, which in turn triggers a memory usage dump to each segment log.
 The functions return an integer identifying the number of segments on which memory context logging was successfully activated. -->

 ### Sample log messages